Self-Care Tips You May Not Have Thought Were Self-Care

 - Make a routine.
 You don’t have to have your whole day planned out, we know things rarely go as planned, but you can find small pieces of the day to make part of your daily routine.
 The time you go to bed, the steps you take every morning when you wake up, the path you take around the grocery store, whatever works for you!
 Everytime you’re entering a typical part of your routine, you don’t have to stress about what comes next and can focus on yourself in the moment.
 Having routines, especially a rough day-to-day routine, can help with stress, sleep, and even your overall health.
 It takes an average of 66 days to form a habit, so it's never too early to start.

 - Hobbies.
 Everyone has a hobby.
-Whether it’s talent based or interest based, there’s something you enjoy.
-And, if you’re looking for a hobby, here’s some recommendations: mini sculpture painting, tree shaping, extreme ironing (it’s exactly how it sounds, look it up), or singing.
-But, how are hobbies self care?
+Whether it’s talent-based or interest-based, there’s something you enjoy.
+And, if you’re looking for a hobby, here are some recommendations: mini sculpture painting, tree shaping, extreme ironing (it’s exactly how it sounds, look it up), or singing.
+But, how are hobbies self-care?
 Taking the time to yourself to participate in your hobby will help reduce stress, explore your talents, improve your self-confidence and much more.
 As long as you’re happy doing your hobby, you can count that as benefiting yourself.

 What truly matters when participating in self-care?
 Do what feels right for you.
 Focus on what benefits you and your mind.